tuokaikyle/portfolio/README.md

 ## Notes

-Currently the content on front page is from frontPage.md and Skills from Resume page, which means the Skills section appears in both Front page and Resume Page.
+Currently the Skills section appears in both Front page and Resume Page.

-You may consider to change the Front page to frontPage.md + something else.
+You may consider to remove the Skills section from Front page or change it to something else.

 ## To be done